 In an effort to streamline the information on this site and hopefully make it easier for you to find what you are looking for, things will be moving around.
 If you cannot find what you are looking for, please contact the office.

-Current and past newsletters are now posted on this site.
-Just click on "Newsletters" in the left column.
+Current and past newsletters are now accessed through "Newsletters" in the left column.

-Unless otherwise indicated, all activities take place at our office at Extend-A-Family Kingston, 361 Montreal Street.
+Unless otherwise indicated, Chapter activities take place at our office at Extend-A-Family Kingston, 361 Montreal Street.
 Enter by the Bagot Street door, at the back of the building.

 We welcome information about community events and workshops for posting.

-for more information about all events and workshops
+For more information Chapter, Potential Programme and Community events and workshops

 Le Building Brighter Futures Fund – Un fonds pour bâtir un avenir meilleur Autisme Ontario acceptera les demandes d’assistance financière au titre de ce fonds à compter du 15 septembre 2014